Outreach Programme

 Our 2nd Chance programme was established in 2009 in partnership with The City of Cape Town, and now proudly continues in partnership with the HCI Foundation and the Western Cape Education Department (WCED).

-Through this programme we are able to engage beneficiaries from primary schools, high schools, NGOs, orphanages, and children’s homes in the most underserved areas across Cape Town.
-The children are transported to our training Academy and exposed to hands-on workshops comprising games, circus techniques and fun activities, geared toward teaching teamwork and instilling discipline… and all this playing out in a safe, fun, and exciting environment!
+Through this programme we engage beneficiaries from primary schools, high schools, NGOs, orphanages, and children’s homes in the most underserved areas across Cape Town.
+The children are transported to our training Academy and exposed to hands-on workshops comprising games, circus techniques and fun activities, geared toward teaching teamwork and instilling discipline and all this playing out in a safe, fun, and exciting environment!
 Participants experience a sense of belonging whilst engaging in a fun and creative circus workshop that inspires interest and a willingness to learn new skills.
 These interventions aim to inspire participants to envision an alternative, more positive future and develop an expanded awareness about possible career opportunities.

-![2nd Chance [3] [2023] 2nd Chance programme - Zip Zap](https://www.zip-zap.org/wp-content/uploads/2023/05/2nd-Chance-3-2023.png)
+2nd Chance programme - Zip Zap

-![2nd Chance [5] [2023] 2nd Chance programme - Zip Zap](https://www.zip-zap.org/wp-content/uploads/2023/05/2nd-Chance-5-2023.png)
+2nd Chance programme - Zip Zap

 2nd Chance

-Zip Zap’s 2nd Chance progamme engaged 1017 participants from Western Cape Education Department (WCED) schools across the Cape Town metropole through 36 workshops.
+Zip Zap’s 2nd Chance programme engaged 2 295 participants from Western Cape Education Department (WCED) schools across the Cape Town metropole through 54 workshops.
 Most of these schools were situated in the most under-resourced and under-served areas in Cape Town, and access to extra-mural activities and excursions are often very limited.
-The children were welcomed at the Zip Zap Academy and were excited to be able to explore in a very novel setting.
-Learners enjoyed exhibition performances by Zip Zap’s Dare2Dream vocational students, which left them completely spellbound and in awe.
-The workshops contain a “Q&A” section which allowed children to ask questions and gain deeper insight into circus arts, Zip Zap Social Circus and the possible career opportunities that exist in the circus- and performing arts.
+The children were excited to experience the Zip Zap Academy, a state of the art, fit-for-purpose facility specifically built for circus training.
+They were enthralled by D2D students delivering exhibition performances, and all of these opened their minds to the demands and opportunities of circus-and performing arts.

 Teachers also reported that participation in the workshop seemed to boost children’s confidence and also created awareness of alternative career paths they may not have previously considered.